SSVNormandySR2/Professional-Projects/README.md

 * 1 project dedicated to parsing an operator grammar using an operator precedence table
 * 1 project dedicated to parsing a pseudo-programming language and output an executable linked-list of instructions

-#### Introduction to Theoretical Computer Science
-* Assignments intended to demonstrate understanding of classical computing and evolution to Turing Machines
-* Formal proof-writing using automatons (DFA, NFA, PDA, TM)
-* Coverage of problems that cannot be solved using algorithms

 ### Semester 7
 #### Distributed Software Development
 * Projects intended to demonstrate knowledge of distributed and service-oriented programming paradigm concepts (WSDL, REST) using C#
 * Coverage of concurrency control in C#
 * Development of distributed software systems in ASP using WSDL/REST calls to online services

-#### Introduction to Human-Computer Interaction
-* Assignments inteded to demonstrate knowledge of HCI concepts related to usability
-* Coverage of heuristic evaluations and cognitive walkthrough of software systems
-* 1 project related to the execution of a system usability study with a group of users on an original software system against an improved prototype software system

 #### Software Quality Assurance and Testing
 * Assignments inteded to demonstrate knowledge of software quality and testing practices using Java